xtyrrell/now-discordjs/README.md

 in your terminal and follow the instructions.

 ## Add your discord bot token
 After setting Now up, you'll need to add your Discord bot's token to the project.
-Go to https://discordapp.com/developers/applications/, click on your bot's application, then go to Bot, and copy your bot's 'token'.
+Go to https://discordapp.com/developers/applications/, click on your bot's application, then click `Bot` in the Settings menu on the left, and copy your bot's 'token'.

 Then run
 ```bash